-The interactive IDPlaces mapping and comment tool gave the public and stakeholders the ability to identify issues and opportunities on a dynamic, webbased map and provided the community with multiple ways to voice their opinions related to specific geographic locations.
-The tool allowed participants to mark the geographic area where the issue or opportunity exists, add comments, or upload images and documents to create a more interactive experience.
+The interactive IDPlaces mapping and comment tool gave the public and stakeholders the ability to identify issues and opportunities on a dynamic, web-based map and provided the community with multiple ways to voice their opinions related to specific geographic locations.
+The tool allowed participants to mark the geographic area where the issue or opportunity exists and add comments.
 Comments were then made available for other users to see, creating a collaborative platform.